 Building upon the Diploma in Employment Law, the programme provides the ideal opportunity for professional development in a specialised area of employment law.
 Candidates undertake in-depth study of an agreed legal topic under individual tutor supervision.
-The programme will start in September 2017 and is taught primarily through distance learning, with supervisors predominantly based in the Law Society.
+The programme is taught primarily through distance learning, with supervisors predominantly based in the Law Society.
 The programme lasts for one year, a timescale designed to allow students flexibility to complete the LLM in keeping with their work commitments.

 The programme focuses on legal research and coherent presentation of legal research in a written form.
 You will begin by attending a course induction day onsite in the Law Society, during which the Legal Research and Study Skills unit of the programme will be introduced.
 This unit is not assessed but is designed to update your writing and research skills.
 For the remainder of the programme you will complete a dissertation of between 15,000-17,000 words.
 The project is the sole assessed element of the programme.
 The topic of study is of your choosing, but generally must relate to an area of Irish employment law and there must be an appropriate tutor available to support you.
 The possibility also exists of you choosing an employment law topic relating to international jurisdictions if there is internal expertise to supervise the topic.